ChrisH2727/Milestone-3/README.md

 5. As an admin user, I want to suspend a user account to prevent a user from loaning more sources.

-6. As an admin user, I want to permanently delete as user acccount, but only if the user has returned all loaned sources.
+6. As an admin user, I want to permanently delete a user account, but only if the user has returned all loaned sources.

 7. As an admin user, I want to view the technical characteristics of all sources so that users can be advised on their selection.

-8. As an admin user, I want to view the stoarge location of all sources on inventory to satisfy a security audit.
+8. As an admin user, I want to view the storage location of all sources on inventory to satisfy a security audit.

-9. As an admin user, I want to create a new source entry with the same or different technical charateristc but with a unique serial number.
+9. As an admin user, I want to create a new source entry with the same or different technical charateristic but with a unique serial number.

 10. As an admin user, I want to update the technical characteristics of an existing source if there is an error either by selecting from the full inventory or by searching on the serial number or other characteristic.